 F. New Accounting Pronouncements - In February 2009, the Governmental Accounting Standards Board (GASB) issued GASB Statement No. 54 Fund Balance Reporting and Governmental Fund Type Definitions, which is effective for financial statements for periods beginning after June 15, 2010, and earlier application is encouraged.
 The objective of this Statement is to enhance the usefulness of fund balance information by providing clearer fund balance classifications that can be more consistently applied and by clarifying the existing governmental fund type definitions.
-The District is analyzing the effect that this statement will have on its financial statement, and currently believes it will have no significant effect on the financial statement for the upcoming year.
-The District incorporated this statement for the current fiscal year and believes it had no significant effect on the financial statement for the year.
+The District is analyzing the effect that this statement will have on its financial statement, and currently believes it will have no significant effect on the financial statement for the current fiscal year and believes it had no significant effect on the financial statement for the year.